trstlabs/intento-portal/README.md

 ## TriggerPortal interface

-Interface to automate transactions and workflows on-chain.
+Interface to build transactions and workflows on-chain.
 Using Trustless Triggers and Trustless Contracts through the TrustlessJS library.

 ### Features